-The Board has formed a Remuneration Committee to prepare decisions related to salaries, bonuses, share-based incentive schemes and other forms of compensation for Group Management, as well as other management levels if the Board of Directors so decides.
+The Board has formed a Remuneration Committee to prepare decisions related to salaries, bonuses, sharebased incentive schemes and other forms of compensation for Group Management, as well as other management levels if the Board of Directors so decides.
 The Committee presents its proposals to the Board, for the Board's decision.
-The Committee held one meeting during 2016.
+The Committee held two meetings during 2017.